Home » Central High School » CHS Student Services

 gina.tauer@central301.net

 I completed my undergraduate degree in Performing Arts Management from Columbia College Chicago and started my career as an Event Coordinator.
-I later realized that working with students is a passion of mine and I completed my Masters degree in School Counseling at Lewis University.
-Before starting at CHS I worked as a counselor at Riverside Brookfield HS and Hinckley Big-Rock HS.
-I’ve been a school counselor for 10 years and throughout my experience, I have been a Varsity Poms Coach, JV Volleyball Coach, Junior and Senior Class Sponsor and NHS Coordinator.
-Here at CHS I am the Peer Leaders Sponsor and Best Buddies Sponsor.
-Aside from school counseling, I love to travel and hang out with my 2 amazing kids.
-Arianna is 10 years old and is a competitive cheerleader so I travel all year watching her compete and Chase is 4 years old with energy that is unlike any other 4 year old.
+I later realized that working with students is a passion of mine, and I completed my Master’s degree in School Counseling at Lewis University.
+Before starting at CHS, I worked as a counselor at Riverside Brookfield HS and Hinckley Big-Rock HS.
+I’ve been a school counselor for 10 years and throughout my experience, I have been a Varsity Poms Coach, JV Volleyball Coach, Junior and Senior Class Sponsor, and NHS Coordinator.
+Here at CHS, I am the Peer Leaders Sponsor and Best Buddies Sponsor.
+Aside from school counseling, I love to travel and hang out with my two amazing kids.
+Arianna is 10 years old and a competitive cheerleader, so I travel all year watching her compete, and Chase is four years old with energy that is unlike any other his age.
 They both keep me busy and on my toes!

 Rachel Ginter, Last Names (Jam – Nar), Life Skills Students